devireddyprasanth22/master-software/README.md

 - `store_binaries.sh` -> copies binaries and stores it separately in the same `build/` dir
 - `run_tests.sh` -> triggers the unit tests in the dependency order and stores test log in `build`

 The scripts are executed in the `.github/workflows/ci.yaml` file which is allows for CI when pushed onto github.
-More information of each build can be found in actions tab of the repository
+More information of each build can be found in actions tab of the repository// Test change